jssql1234/docs-sqlacc/docs/usage/gst-and-sst/sst.md

 ## Rate of Services

-All taxable services are fixed charged at a rate of 6%, except the provision of credit card/charge card services are charged at a specific rate of tax of RM25 is imposed upo issuance of principal or supplementary card and every subsequent year or part thereof.
+All taxable services are fixed charged at a rate of 6%, except the provision of credit card/charge card services are charged at a specific rate of tax of RM25 is imposed upon issuance of principal or supplementary card and every subsequent year or part thereof.

 ## Service Tax Registration